DanielJXavier/my-portfolio/README.md

 # my-portfolio

-This is a project created to practice some development skills and also used as my professional portfolio.
+This project was created to practice some development skills and also used as my professional portfolio.

 ## About the project